loujine/musicbrainz-scripts/README.md

 Notes
 -----

-Warning: those scripts are developped for my own use!
+Warning: those scripts are developed for my own use!
 I expect them to be useless for other people, except as an example to adapt to your own goals.
 Contributions and feedback are welcome.